rgambord/c99-doc/doc/sections/7/3/9/3/index.rst

 .. _9899_7.3.9.3p2:

+.. container:: snum

+   :ref:`2 <9899_7.3.9.3p2>`

-:ref:`2 <9899_7.3.9.3p2>` The conj functions compute the complex conjugate of z, by reversing the sign of its imaginary part.
+The conj functions compute the complex conjugate of z, by reversing the sign of its imaginary part.

 .. rubric:: Returns

 .. _9899_7.3.9.3p3:

+.. container:: snum

+   :ref:`3 <9899_7.3.9.3p3>`

-:ref:`3 <9899_7.3.9.3p3>` The conj functions return the complex conjugate value.
+The conj functions return the complex conjugate value.